2018 Gambling Olympics: Manzinelli’s Risk-Taking Makes Him a Value in Sports Betting

 Where’s the Value?

-With this being such a short contest, I believe that MyBookie has incorrectly given the field far too wide a range of odds.
+With this being such a short contest, I believe the field has been given far too wide a range of odds.
 Sure, some of these guys are better at sports betting than others, but that’s not going to matter much — great gamblers have terrible days, and terrible gamblers have great days.

 To me, this is primarily about bankroll management and luck.
 I expect the winning bankroll to be somewhere around $3,000, maybe higher.
 The winner is going to have to take risks and put their overall title on the line.
 Those taking a safer and smarter approach in terms of how they would actually bet on sports may have to settle for somewhere in the third- to sixth-place range, but they probably won’t go broke and hurt their chance at an overall title.